German and Comparative Literature (MLitt) 2020 entry

 - A good 2.1 Honours undergraduate degree in German Studies, English Studies or a related subject.
 If you studied your first degree outside the UK, see the international entry requirements.

 - Applicants must be fluent in both German and English.
 German applicants and those with native languages other than English will need to provide an English certificate (Level C2, TOEFL, IELTS or equivalent).
 See English language tests and qualifications.

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.

-Applications are open in May 2017 online through the University of Bonn.
+Applications are through the University of Bonn; see the Bonn web pages for how to apply.
 Applicants should apply as early as possible to be eligible for certain scholarships and for international visa purposes.